Culture & History, Festivals and Events

 Promotion and relegation on hold

-As in some other countries, Mexico refers to its lower divisions somewhat euphemistically—the second division here is known as Ascenso, meaning ascent or promotion.
-Because of financial difficulties faced by Ascenso teams, exacerbated by the Coronavirus event that has caused the current tournaments to be suspended, the Mexican professional soccer league decided in April 2020 to cancel promotion and relegation to and from the first division for at least five seasons.
+But because of financial difficulties faced by Ascenso teams, exacerbated by the Coronavirus event, the Mexican professional soccer league decided in April 2020 to cancel promotion and relegation to and from the first division for at least five seasons.
+The Ascenso league became the Expansión league.
+A euphemism for the euphemism.

 Some of Mexico’s popular soccer teams